 BMW 545e xDrive hybrid review

-There's now a more powerful plug-in hybrid version of the BMW 5 Series executive saloon.
-Is it worth the extra over the 530e?
+Is the more powerful 545e plug-in hybrid version of the BMW 5 Series worth the extra over the standard 530e variant?

 - Fast and efficient